 By adding computer control to key steps of cataract surgery, the LenSx® laser ensures the highest-precision surgical incisions.
 The LenSx® laser is unquestionably the most technologically advanced option for cataract patients.

-We're proud to offer technologies such as the LenSx® laser and AcrySof® lenses as part of our ongoing commitment to patients who want the latest advances in eye care.
+The Cataract Institute at New Vision Eye Center is proud to offer technologies such as the LenSx® laser and advanced technology multifocal and toric, as well as monofocal, lenses as part of our ongoing commitment to patients who want the latest advances in eye care.